 There are also specific specialty pharmacists, some of them being veterinary, oncology, clinical, nuclear, consultant and industrial.
 Others may work in research relating to the pharmaceutical industry, researching new drugs and other health and nutrition issues.

 What does a Pharmacist do?

-In hospital pharmacies, the job involves more specific drug measurements and preparations - for example perhaps confirming prescribed calculations of doses dependent on the patient's weight, and making sure that the correct dose is given.
-Hospital pharmacies deal with stronger and more dangerous drugs more often than community pharmacies do and provide a vital service within the hospital.
-Generally, all pharmacists have expert knowledge about medicines and can apply this in different ways depending on their chosen speciality or area of work.
+In hospital pharmacies, the job involves more specific drug measurements and preparations - for example confirming prescribed calculations of doses dependent on the patient's weight, and making sure that the correct dose is given.
+Hospital pharmacies deal with stronger and more dangerous drugs more often than community pharmacies do, and provide a vital service within the hospital.
+Generally, all pharmacists have expert knowledge about medicines and can apply this in different ways, depending on their chosen speciality or area of work.